glotzerlab/hoomd-blue/sphinx-doc/features.rst

 -------------------------

 HOOMD-blue can perform simulations of hard particles using the Monte Carlo method (`hpmc`).
-Hard particles are defined by their shape and the `HPMC integrator <hpmc.integrate>` supports polygons, spheropolygons, polyhedra, spheropolyhedra, ellipsoids, faceted ellipsoids, spheres, indented spheres, and unions of shapes.
+Hard particles are defined by their shape, and the `HPMC integrator <hpmc.integrate>` supports polygons, spheropolygons, polyhedra, spheropolyhedra, ellipsoids, faceted ellipsoids, spheres, indented spheres, and unions of shapes.
 HPMC can make both constant volume and constant pressure box moves (`hpmc.update.BoxMC`), perform cluster moves (`hpmc.update.Clusters`)